23 February 2015 – Global Marketing News

 Target Market Discovery

-When you consider expanding your business internationally, it is important to conduct in-depth research to identify the most successful prospective markets.
-One of our research specialists will conduct this survey and create a shortlist of your top target markets, and will also provide evidence and advice on each market from our shortlist and indicate strategies for entering each new market.
-This research will be delivered to you in a PowerPoint format.
+When you are considering expanding your business internationally, it is important to conduct an in-depth research to identify the most viable prospective markets.
+This will help you understand which specific customers will benefit from your offer, their needs, lifestyle and buying behaviour, distribution channels available, who your competitors are in each market, and how they differ from you.
+One of our native research specialists will conduct this research and create a shortlist of your top target markets highlighting any potential logistics, legislative or regulatory issues that could impact your brand.
+We will also provide evidence and advice on each market and indicate strategies for entering each of these markets safely and cost-effectively.

 Expedia and Priceline account for over half of all online travel sales worldwide

 Research by the analytics company PhocusWright has shown that the online travel agencies Expedia and Priceline account for over half of all online travel sales worldwide.